opensource-observer/oso/apps/docs/blog/2024-11-18-synthetic-controls/index.md

 )
 ```

-Here's a visualization of the treatment group versus the synthetic control group:
+The resulting visualization shows the difference in monthly active developers over a 90-day period, with the gap between treatment and synthetic control indicating the treatment effect (about 150-200 monthly active developers on average).

 ![developers](./syncon-devs.png)

-The difference between the treatment and synthetic control groups is the estimated treatment effect.
-In this case, the treatment effect is the difference between the two lines in the chart above (about 150-200 monthly active developers over a 90-day rolling average).

 ## What's next

 As George Box famously said, "all models are wrong, but some are useful."

-We're just getting started with this work, but we're excited about the potential to use synthetic controls to better model the effects of incentives on crypto networks.
-We'll be sharing more results in the days ahead.
+We are in the early stages of applying advanced metrics like synthetic controls to better measure incentive effects on crypto networks.
+Stay tuned as we share more findings.

-In the meantime, you can see some examples of the synthetic control models in our [insights repo](https://github.com/opensource-observer/insights/tree/main/analysis/optimism/syncon) and reach out on [Discord](https://www.opensource.observer/discord) if you want to collaborate.
+Meanwhile, you can see some examples of the synthetic control models in our [insights repo](https://github.com/opensource-observer/insights/tree/main/analysis/optimism/syncon) and reach out on [Discord](https://www.opensource.observer/discord) if you'd like to collaborate!